VisionQuest: Background

-In March 2009, Marvel Studios hired writers to help come up with creative ways to launch its lesser-known properties, including Vision.
-Paul Bettany was cast as the Marvel Cinematic Universe (MCU) incarnation of the character for the film Avengers: Age of Ultron (2015).
-This version of the character is partially created from the artificial intelligence (AI) J.A.R.V.I.S., who was voiced by Bettany in earlier MCU films.
-Following Vision's death in the film Avengers: Infinity War (2018), Bettany was revealed to be portraying a reassembled and reactivated version of Vision in the Disney+ series WandaVision (2021).
+In March 2009, Marvel Studios hired writers to help come up with creative ways to launch its lesser-known properties, including the Marvel Comics character Vision.
+Paul Bettany was cast as the Marvel Cinematic Universe (MCU) incarnation of Vision for the film Avengers: Age of Ultron (2015).
+This version of the character is an android who is partially created from J.A.R.V.I.S., an AI assistant voiced by Bettany in earlier MCU films.
+Following Vision's death in the film Avengers: Infinity War (2018), Bettany was revealed to be portraying a reassembled and reactivated version of the character in the Disney+ series WandaVision (2021).
 This version was referred to as "White Vision" or simply "The Vision", and has an all-white appearance, similar to when the comic book character was resurrected with an all-white body and no memories or emotions.

-In May 2021, WandaVision head writer Jac Schaeffer signed a three-year overall television deal with Marvel Studios to develop additional Disney+ projects for the studio.
-By October 2022, they were developing a television series called Vision Quest, which would center on Bettany's "White Vision".
+Jac Schaeffer, the head writer of WandaVision, signed a three-year overall television deal with Marvel Studios in May 2021 to develop additional Disney+ projects.
+By October 2022, they were developing a series called Vision Quest, which would center on Bettany's "White Vision".
 Schaeffer was set as head writer after working on another WandaVision spin-off series, Agatha All Along (2024).
-Development of a Vision-centric series had been rumored as early as March 2021.
-The name "Vision Quest" was previously used for a Marvel Comics storyline in West Coast Avengers vol. 2 #42–45 (1988–89), although it was unclear if the series would be a direct adaptation of that comic.
-A writers' room was set to be formed in early November 2022, to include Peter Cameron, Megan McDonnell, and Eileen Shim; Cameron and McDonnell worked on WandaVision, Agatha All Along, and other MCU media.
+Development of a Vision series was rumored as early as March 2021.
+The name "Vision Quest" was previously used for a comic book storyline in West Coast Avengers vol. 2 #42–45 (1988–1989); it was unclear if the series would be a direct adaptation of that comic.
+A writers' room was set to be formed in early November 2022, to include Peter Cameron, Megan McDonnell, and Eileen Shim.
+Cameron and McDonnell worked on WandaVision and Agatha All Along.
 Vision Quest was expected to follow "White Vision" as he attempts to regain his memories and humanity, with potential for Elizabeth Olsen to reprise her MCU role as Vision's wife Wanda Maximoff / Scarlet Witch.